Chinawal: Banana

 The main crops grown by the farmers are bananas and cotton, with priority given to the banana.
 Kharif crops are harvested during the monsoon season.
 Water for rabi crops comes from wells.
 In the decades running up to 1990, flood irrigation was extensively used, due to which the water level in the wells dropped to an alarming level.
 Because of awareness programmes run by the farmer Vasantrao Mahajan, social worker Digambar Narkheda and Jain Irrigation Systems, farmers have started using agronomic practices, soil testing, drip irrigation, and fertigation to conserve water and increase productivity.
 These modern methods of cultivation were noted by a team of agriculture officers from the government of Kerala who visited Chinawal village in June 2004.
 99% of the banana cultivation in Chinawal village is under drip irrigation, which has increased per-plant yield from 15 kg to nearly 30 kg, averaging 65 tonnes per hectare.

 Bananas are cultivated on 72,000 hectares of land in Maharashtra, out of which the city of Raver's contribution is 22,000 hectares.
 This heavy production of bananas, including that from Chinawal village, is exported to north India by trucks and railway.
 Raver Tehsil has three railway stations exclusively for loading bananas.

 Not everything goes smoothly.
 Farmers suffer loss due to a volatile market, damage to crops due to intense heat and storms, non-irrigation of farms due to frequent load shedding, plant diseases like karpa, and the poor condition of roads in and around Chinawal village.
 In 2012, the government recognized bananas as 'fruit' and extended weather-based crop insurance to banana crops, which is now helping the farmers to bear the losses.
 But an uncertain market for bananas remains the concern.
 In 1992, due to the Ayodhya dispute, recession struck the industry very hard and farmers had to destroy their banana crops, while in May 2014 the market price of banana fluctuated between ₹625-₹1000 per quintal.
-Some farmers take loans from banks, co-operative societies, and friends for the cultivation of bananas, but often they can't repay loans and are pushed into poverty.
+Some farmers take loans from banks, co-operative societies, and friends for the cultivation of bananas, but often they cannot repay loans and are pushed into poverty.
 Despite these uncertainties, some better informed farmers like Vasantrao Mahajan and Dnyandeo Mahajan have successfully cultivated bananas for many decades.